d3duct1v/TryHackMe/beginner/metasploit.md

 # Metasploit
 ## Task 1: Intro

-Metasploit, an open-source pentesting framework, is a powerful tool utilized by security engineers around the world.
-Maintained by Rapid 7, Metasploit is a collection of not only thoroughly tested exploits but also auxiliary and post-exploitation tools.
-Throughout this room, we will explore the basics of using this massive framework and a few of the modules it includes.

-The virtual machine used in this room (Ice), a worksheet version of this room, and the subsequent answer key can be downloaded for offline usage from https://darkstar7471.com/resources.html
-___
 Kali and most other security distributions of Linux include Metasploit by default.
 If you are using a different distribution of Linux, verify that you have it installed or install it from the Rapid 7 Github repository.

 > No Answer Needed

 ## Task 2: Initializing...
-If this is your first time using Metasploit, you'll have just a few things to do before you utilize its full functionality.
-Let's go ahead and get everything started!
-___

 First things first, we need to initialize the database!
 Let's do that now with the command: `msfdb init` If you're using the AttackBox, you don't need to do this.
 > No Answer Needed